-Regardless of your bookkeeping method, you will want to hire an accountant to review your books and handle your taxes.
+Regardless of your bookkeeping method, you will want to hire an accountant like Dave Burton to review your books and handle your taxes.
 You might be subject to monthly, quarterly, and/or annual taxes on everything from sales to property, so having an experienced accountant can help you keep everything in order and filed on-time.

 Experienced accountants also know how to help you plan for taxes and minimize your overall tax burden by taking advantage of tax credits and tax write-offs.
 Accountants cost money, but good accounts save more than they cost – and they keep you out of legal hot water.

 You’ll cover this in your business plan, but it’s worth noting you’ll probably need to get financed in order to start your pizzeria.
 Most small business owners do not have enough out-of-pocket funds to finance their own startups, so you’ll need to be able to attract banks, credit unions, and/or investors in order to make your dream of pizzeria ownership a reality.